 Hey babe!
 What are you up to today?

 Hi!
 I'll work on a paper for school for a couple hours and then I'll go to a friend's place to repair an inflatable zebra that I broke and also to brainstorm ideas for a music video involving a bear trap.

 What's the best thing you've learned in the last week?
 How have you applied that to your daily routine?

-A very important thing I've learnt in the last month is actually very simple but it makes a huge difference for me.
-It's to consciously take some time and use it to process things.
-There is so much input every day, so much new experiences and impressions that we have, people that we meet - and that's amazing, but I feel like unless I take time to really process all this I cannot make proper use of it in my brain.
-So it happens now that I just sit around doing nothing just thinking and processing stuff.
+A very important thing I've learnt in the last month, which is actually very simple, but makes a huge difference, is to consciously take time to process things.
+We receive so much input every day, so many new experiences and impressions, and people we meet, which is amazing, but I feel like unless I take time to really process all this I cannot make proper use of it in my brain.
+So it happens now that I just sit around doing nothing, just thinking and processing stuff.

 What made you decide to set up shop in NYC?